landon9720/resume/README.md

 *Senior Engineer - Portland, Oregon - 2001-2009*

-> Qualcomm designs, manufactures, and markets wireless telecommunications products and services based on its CDMA technology, and delivers integrated wireless applications and services to businesses around the world.
+> Qualcomm designs, manufactures, and markets wireless telecommunications products and services based on its CDMA technology, and delivers integrated wireless applications and services.

 I advanced adoption of hosted web services using J2EE, AJAX, and related technologies.
 I lead technology and best practice adoption.
 I advanced the use of unit testing through advocacy, presentation, mentoring, and championing related techniques such as dependency injection and mock objects.